Catalysts/cat-boot/cat-boot-report-pdf/README.md

 This module has been extracted from previous projects and wide parts of it are still subject to change, so interfaces might change.

+## Description

+This framework is not a full-fledged reporting engine, but it should help you in printing simple reports for your Java apps without digging into complicated reporting engines.

+You can easily add:

+* Text
+* Heading
+* Tables
+* Images
+* Padding
+* Static element (on a fixed position)
+* Headers and Footers (including page numbers)
+* Simple stylesheets
+* Various page layouts

+Stylesheets can be added per document or per element, configurable via code or external property files.

+If you're running in a Spring-Boot-Application, using @EnableAutoConfiguration, the required services will be injected automatically.

 ## Example